 Please note: the term ‘incompetent’ used here is not intended to be an insult.
 It simply saying all of us, including me, do not know some important things or we do not possess some valuable skill.
 We are unaware of them; we are unconsciously incompetent.
 The cartoon suggests we can go through life happily if we are blissfully unaware of the learning we could do.
 Obstacles to learning can make things sticky when we start to make the effort to change.
 We become aware of what might be possible – and then the going gets tough.

 Before I can learn, I need to become aware of what I do not know (consciously incompetent).
 This is the discomfort that will arise when a safe experiment feels like it’s going wrong.
 There will be more small defeats, than small victories.
 Anyone who has been on a training course or lengthy university programme, will recall what it felt like around the one-third point of that training.

 The only way forward is further practise and this leads to awareness of our improving competence.
 Although we may feel better at that time, we are likely to remain a little unsure – consciously competent.
 This is well evidenced in the example of learning to ride a bike; we still fall off or falter when we think about it too hard!

 It is only when the sense of uncertainty eases, we may become more confident – unconsciously competent -and ready to press on to new horizons once again (only to find the process happens all over again!).

-EXPERIMENT: recall some training you did, short or long.
+EXPERIMENT: recall some training you did, a short or long time ago.
 Note down one time when it seemed difficult.
 It does not need to be in ‘school’; it could be in work, at home or in your community.

 How did you react at that time?
 Maybe you gave up the programme?
 I did on one occasion!